i80and/fett/README.rst

 ===========  ======
-car          Returns the first element of a list. cdr          Returns all but the first element of a list. even         Returns true iff its input is representable as an even integer. inc          Increments a value representable as an integer by one. len          Returns the length of a list. not          Returns the inverse of a boolean. odd          Returns true iff its input is representable as an odd integer. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed. zero         Returns true iff the input is zero
+car          Returns the first element of a list. cdr          Returns all but the first element of a list. dec          Decrements a value representable as an integer by one. even         Returns true iff its input is representable as an even integer. inc          Increments a value representable as an integer by one. len          Returns the length of a list. not          Returns the inverse of a boolean. odd          Returns true iff its input is representable as an odd integer. positive     Returns true iff its input is a number > 0. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed. zero         Returns true iff the input is zero